qwtel/hy-elements/README.md

 # hy-elements

-Hy Elements is a small collection of web components I've built in the process of building [Hydejack](https://hydejack.com/).
+hy-elements is a small collection of web components I've built in the process of building [Hydejack](https://hydejack.com/).

 ## [hy-drawer](https://www.webcomponents.org/element/hy-drawer)